X

 image: jennyfriedrichs

 In short, you need to know as much as possible about your children’s teeth in order to ensure they look after them properly.
-Part of this is ensuring they see qualified pediatric dentist regularly to ensure their teeth remain healthy.
+Part of this is ensuring they see a qualified pediatric dentist regularly to ensure their teeth remain healthy.

 But, there are 5 other things that every parent should know about children’s teeth.